 Bhaiya Dooj or Yam Dwitiya

-On Bhaiya Dooj or Bhau Beej, sisters invite their brothers for feast and perform Puja and special rituals for the long life, safety and well being of their brothers.
+On Bhaiya Dooj or Bhau Beej, sisters invite their brothers for a feast and perform Puja and special rituals for the long life, safety and well being of their brothers.

-For businessmen Diwali is the beginning of a new year (financial) according to Hindu Vikram Samvat calendar in some regions of India.
+For businessmen, Diwali is the beginning of a new year (financial) according to Hindu Vikram Samvat calendar in some regions of India.

 Significance of Diwali or Deepavali

-Hindus also celebrate Diwali as victory of good (Rama) over evil (Ravana) It is believed that Rama after killing Ravana on Dussehra returned to the kingdom Ayodhya with his brother Lakshman and wife Sita after fourteen years exile.
+Hindus also celebrate Diwali as the victory of good (Rama) over evil (Ravana) It is believed that Rama after killing Ravana on Dussehra returned to the kingdom Ayodhya with his brother Lakshman and wife Sita after fourteen years exile.

-The These are twelve sections of zodiac circle having 360° numbered clockwise Ascendant is known as the first house and the last house is known as the twelfth house Each house represents specific traits used for prediction., offices and shops are cleaned, renovated and well decorated.
+The These are twelve sections of zodiac circle having 360° numbered clockwise Ascendant is known as the first house and the last house is known as the twelfth house Each house represents specific traits used for prediction., offices, shops are cleaned, renovated and well decorated.
 Houses are decorated with Rangoli on the floor near the entrance and the walkways using color powder and lights of different colors at the entry door and also outside the house.

 Method and items required for Diwali Puja

-Vighnaharta Lord Ganesha who is the remover of all the obstacles, is worshiped first, then both Goddess Lakshmi and Ganesha are worshiped together.
+Vighnaharta Lord Ganesha who is the remover of all the obstacles is worshiped first, then both Goddess Lakshmi and Ganesha are worshiped together.

 Puja of Goddess Lakshmi and Ganesha (mother and son) is performed in the evening or the night during the immovable or fixed Rising of a zodiac sign on the eastern horizon at the time of birth, placed in horoscope of a native, as 1st house is most important in calculation and prediction sign(Sthir-Lagna).

 Five or seven lamps (Diya) made with clay are filled with Ghee(butter oil), cotton wicks soaked in it are put in the lamps(Diya) Dhoop and incense sticks are lit in front of Lakshmi and Ganesha’s idols placed on a small wooden table along with the silver coin.
 Devotees pray her to come and sit in their house.

 People worship Lakshmi and Ganesh with lotus and other fresh flowers, an assumed dress(Vastra made from the piece of Moli), Roli, sandalwood powder, turmeric, Akshata (unbroken rice), scent (Itra).

 Jal Patra (holy water filled in a vessel), Naivedya or Bhoga are offered in the form of sweets.
-Fresh fruits, dry fruits, Mishri, Makhana, Batasha, Kheel, Dhan lai(Mudi or Kurmura) made from paddy, eleven betel leaves(paan), betel nuts(Supari) cloves and cardamom are also offered to the deity.
+Fresh fruits, dry fruits, Mishri, Makhana, Batasa, Kheel, Dhan lai(Mudi or Kurmura) made from paddy, eleven betel leaves(paan), betel nuts(Supari) cloves and cardamom are also offered to the deity.

 Dakshina is offered after bathing the deity (idols) first with Panchamrit, then with pure water.
-Mantra are chanted, cotton wicks soaked in ghee (purified butter), Dhup and camphor lighted with the flame, known as Aarti lamp or Aarthi lamp is offered by circulating around the deities.
+Mantra is chanted, cotton wicks soaked in ghee (purified butter), Dhup and camphor lighted with the flame, known as Aarti lamp or Aarthi lamp, offered by circulating around the deities.

-Aarti or devotional songs praising lord Ganesha and Goddess Lakshmi are sung to please the deities.
-Finally Jal is offered around the Aarti lamp (Diya)
+Aarti or devotional songs praising Lord Ganesha and Goddess Lakshmi are sung to please the deities.
+Finally, Jal is offered around the Aarti lamp (Diya)

-Now it is time to place diya or candles both in different parts of the house and outside the house, as well.
+Now it is time to place Diya or candles both in different parts of the house and outside the house, as well.
 Sprinkle the holy Jal of the vessel in the whole house for blessings.
-You may have Prasad and enjoy sweets, fireworks and crackers with your family members.
+You may have Prasad and enjoy sweets, fireworks, and crackers with your family members.

-Diwali one of happiest festival is known as a major shopping period for those who celebrate Diwali in India, Nepal and abroad.
-People renovate and decorate their houses, purchase luxury items, new clothes, gold and silver coins and precious jewelry.
+Diwali one of the happiest festival is known as a major shopping period for those who celebrate Diwali in India, Nepal and abroad.
+People renovate and decorate their houses, purchase luxury items, new clothes, gold and silver coins, and precious jewelry.
 They purchase gifts, dry fruits and sweets to exchange with their friends and relatives.